r-lib/zeallot/cran-comments.md

 ### Notes

-* Possibly misspelled word "destructuring" in DESCRIPTION is intentionally used.
+* Stackoverflow links in the README are valid for humans.

 ## Reverse dependencies

-I have run an R CMD check on all (6) downstream dependencies.
+I have run an R CMD check on all (33) downstream dependencies.
 All packages I could install passed.